mahsh0911/mergeconflictsdemo/README.md

 This is my code for the git project.

 # FeatureBranch
-Added to master again
+Added to master again and made more changes.
-Made changes for git pull demo
-Made more changes.